Conreality/conreality-wiki/Hackathons.md

 1. [Achieved](https://github.com/conreality/conreality/commit/f4fb376f2522f631bfb1312d8c61fc58c58f2f28)
    and demonstrated laser fire control from the IRC C&C situation room.

+1. Worked on device drivers for driving the Raspberry BCM2835 PWM hardware directly from OCaml by writing into the hardware registers.

 1. [Fixed](https://github.com/conreality/conreality/commit/dc2a7caea0d27847932cd24a03ed16b7ddfed327)
    the linking error that @ab0032 had been blocked by when attempting to build the project on Debian.
 The project now builds cleanly on Ubuntu and